PeterMatthias/Embedded-Extended-Oberon/README.md

 This distribution does not include binaries for MIPS and RISC-V. You can easily compile them from within ARM or even RISC5.
 See instruction at BuildE2O.Tool

 pcsend.elf copies files from Oberon to Linux like "ODISK=diskname ./psend.elf file1 file2 file3 ..."
-When rename to pcreceive.elf,
+When renamed to pcreceive.elf,
 it copies files from Linux to Oberon disk.

 Warning: This system has known and unknown bugs.
 Known bug is that FPU registers are not saved e.g. when a function returns a REAL value as a direct argument of a procedure.
-ARM version does not always start.
-When it gives a memory fault, restart it.
-Once started, it should be stable.
-Currently, only the disk file format is supported.
-Image format as in EO will be added.

 All souces are in the disk file.
-The sources will be added seperately here later.
-As well as technical information.
+Technical information will be added later.